Equine physiotherapy for the older horse

-Amazing the difference one session of physio and the right exercises can make in the OAP equine patient!
+Amazing the difference one session of equine physiotherapy and the right exercises can make in the OAP equine patient!

 As ponies/horses get older the lordotic (dipped) back posture with decreased topline is very common.
 This is due to several factors including decreased muscle mass with age (happens to us humans too!) so it is harder to maintain and gain muscle size and strength.
 Probably they have less exercise or less focused/ intense exercise (ie hacking v schooling v competing) than when they were younger meaning less fitness.
 The altered posture makes it hard to fit a saddle as not a lot of pressure goes through the middle due to less contact area there.
 And because they are in this position the abdominal muscles become longer and weaker making it harder to correct the altered posture.